conestack/node.ext.ldap/README.rst

   = Binary(stream)``, 2. parse ldap schema to identify binary attributes, also further types like BOOL

-- node.ext.ldap.filter unicode/utf-8 and tests
+- node.ext.ldap.filter unicode/utf-8

-- auto-detection of rdn attribute
+- auto-detection of rdn attribute (semi closed)

 - interactive configuration showing life how many users/groups are found with the current config and how a selected user/group would look like